abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

    ![](media/az-11.png)

+    >**Note:** If you encounter the message **Directory synchronization is enabled for this directory, but has not taken effect.
+Please wait untill directory synchronization is ready** in the configuration window, allow up to 30 minutes for the synchronization process to complete.

 ## Exercise 4: Verifying integration between AD DS and Microsoft Entra ID

 ### Task 1: Verify synchronization in the Azure portal